Fieldwork Program Components

 Interprofessional Education (IPE) in Fieldwork

 Interprofessional education (IPE) for students occurs when individuals from at least two different roles or professions learn about, from and with each other to collaborate effectively as team members in working towards best outcomes.
-As part of the U of T IPE curriculum, MScOT students develop competencies for IPE through participation in specific learning activities in clinical settings.
-In order to fulfill their clinical education IPE requirements, students must complete at minimum during the total span of their fieldwork courses, either:
+As part of the U of T IPE curriculum, MScOT students develop competencies for Interprofessional collaboration through participation in specific learning activities in fieldwork settings.
+To fulfill their fieldwork education requirements, students must complete the following, over the span of all fieldwork placements:

 -